npm/rfcs/docs/automation.md

 Review and merge the bot PR like any other.

+If the push trigger didn't fire (e.g. the workflow itself was broken when the RFC was merged), re-run manually: **Actions → RFC ratify → Run workflow** with `file` = `accepted/0000-name.md`.
+Same outcome as the automatic path.

 ## Transition (implemented / withdrawn)

 Manual: **Actions → RFC transition → Run workflow**.